Traveling to Europe with a Criminal Record

 In the UK, you may overcome your inadmissibility if you committed or were convicted of an offence that would carry less than a 5 year prison term.

-You may be deemed rehabilitated after 5 years or less if your conviction resulted in a fine or imprisonment of less that 6 months.
+You may be deemed rehabilitated after 5 years or less if your conviction resulted in a fine or imprisonment of less than 6 months.
 Imprisonment of 6 to 30 months may take 10 years to be deemed naturally rehabilitated.

 In most cases, you may not be deemed rehabilitated if you were convicted of a crime that resulted in imprisonment of more than 30 months (5 years).

-What Can You Do ?
+What Can You Do?

 If you want to travel to Europe and intend to stay for a considerable period of time, you may require a travel visa.
 You may also be subject to a criminal record check.
 If you do not meet the criteria for natural rehabilitation, you may be denied entry.